mikecann/mikecann.co.uk/public/posts/mike-goes-down-under/post.md

 So I was surprised when she invited me to come live with her in Australia.
 She must be mad I thought to myself.
 Still, I had better go over there and find out if she has actually lost it.

-Well guess its fortunate that Australia is the top of my &quot;to visit&quot; list.
+Well guess its fortunate that Australia is the top of my "to visit" list.
 So I thought to myself what better way to check out this huge continent than with a beautiful, smart and funny lady who I guess is partly insane too.

 As for what ill be working on while im over there, I have some freelance work lined up but my real passion is games so I plan on working on an indie game or two while im out there.
 Thats until the remaining of my saving last and I have to get a job or more likely she finally gets fed up of me and sends me back to England!